Trubisky makes case for QB job as Steelers top Lions 19-9

 AP Sports Writer

-Pickett, the 20th overall pick in the draft, was an efficient 10 of 14 for 90 yards while playing with the second-team offense in the third and fourth quarters.

-It’s been a solid and at times dazzling August for Pickett, who is an important part of Pittsburgh’s future.
-Trubisky, however, appears to be part of the present.
+The starting offensive line, excoriated following a shoddy half of work last week against Jacksonville, was again sloppy and at times disorganized.
+Twice the Steelers started a series inside the Detroit 30 in the first half.
+Twice they failed to record a single first down and were forced to settle for one of Chris Boswell’s four field goals.

-The Steelers played their starters on both sides of the ball in the first half, and it nearly cost them after All-Pro linebacker T.J.
+Tomlin played most of his starters on both sides of the ball in the first half, and it nearly cost the Steelers after All-Pro linebacker T.J.
 Watt and Pro Bowl wide receiver Diontae Johnson both left with injuries.

 Watt, the reigning Defensive Player of the Year, injured his left knee after receiving a cut block from Detroit tight end T.J.
 Hockenson in the second quarter.
 Hockenson seemed to apologize to Watt immediately after the play, and Watt remained in the game briefly before being pulled.

-Tomlin said at halftime the injuries to both players appeared to be minor and that they possibly could have returned if the game counted.
+Tomlin said both injuries appeared to be minor and that they possibly could have returned if the game counted, shrugging off the risk involved with playing them in a meaningless game.

-The Lions (1-2), who have spent the last month taking a rare turn in the spotlight as part of the “Hard Knocks” docuseries, have a slightly lower-profile quarterback competition going on than the Steelers.
+The Lions (1-2), who have spent the last month taking a rare turn in the spotlight as part of the “Hard Knocks” docuseries, have a slightly lower-profile quarterback competition going.
 With starter Jared Goff taking the day off, Tim Boyle and David Blough tried to provide some clarity to the backup position.

 Neither exactly distinguished himself.
 Boyle completed just 5 of 15 passes for 64 yards while working the first half.
-He also threw an interception directly to Pittsburgh cornerback Cam Sutton that set up one of Chris Boswell’s four field goals.
+He also threw an interception directly to Pittsburgh cornerback Cam Sutton, who didn’t even have to move as Boyle hit Sutton right between the 2 and the 0 on his jersey as he sat down in zone coverage.

 Blough was a little more effective while working against players who are hoping they’ll still have a job in the NFL after teams trim their rosters to 53 on Tuesday afternoon.
 Blough finished 17 of 32 for 160 yards, including a 5-yard touchdown flip to Quintez Cephus with 30 seconds to go.

+“I think (the backup situation) became very clear,” Lions coach Dan Campbell said.
+“I think we got things answered and I would leave it at that.”

 The Lions could be in the market for a backup quarterback this week.
-There could be one available in Pittsburgh, where Mason Rudolph appears very much to be the third-man in the three-way race with Trubisky and Pickett.
+There could be one available in Pittsburgh, where Rudolph appears very much to be the third-man in the three-way race.

 UP NEXT

-Steelers: Begin the season on the road for the eighth straight year when they head to Cincinnati to face the Bengals on Sept.
-11. Cincinnati swept the season series from Pittsburgh last fall on its way to an unlikely AFC North title.
+Steelers: Begin the season on the road for the eighth straight year when they head to Cincinnati.
+The Bengals swept the season series from Pittsburgh last fall.

 More AP NFL: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL